Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Abstract

 \section{Abstract}

-Using quasi-Newton methods in stochastic optimization is not a trivial task.
-In deterministic optimization, these methods are often a common choice due to their excellent performance regardless of the problem's condition number.
-However, standard quasi-Newton methods fail to extract curvature information from noisy gradients in stochastic optimization.
-Moreover, pre-conditioning noisy gradient observations tend to amplify the noise by a factor given by the largest eigenvalue of the pre-conditioning matrix.
-We propose a Bayesian approach to obtain a Hessian matrix approximation for stochastic optimization that minimizes the secant equations residue while retaining the smallest eigenvalue above a specified limit.
+Using quasi-Newton methods in stochastic optimization is not a trivial task given the difficulty of extracting curvature information from the noisy gradients.
+Moreover, pre-conditioning noisy gradient observations tend to amplify the noise.
+We propose a Bayesian approach to obtain a Hessian matrix approximation for stochastic optimization that minimizes the secant equations residue while retaining the extreme eigenvalues between a specified range.
 Thus, the proposed approach assists stochastic gradient descent to converge to local minima without augmenting gradient noise.
-The prior distribution is modeled as the exponential of the negative squared distance to the previous Hessian approximation, in the Frobenius sense, with logarithmic barriers imposing extreme eigenvalues constraints.
-The likelihood distribution is derived from the secant equations, i.e., the probability of obtaining the observed gradient evaluations for a given candidate Hessian approximation.
-We propose maximizing the log-posterior using the Newton-CG method.
-Numerical results on a stochastic quadratic function and a $\ell_2$ regularized logistic regression problem are presented.
-In all the cases tested, our approach improves the convergence of stochastic gradient descent, compensating for the overhead of solving the log-posterior maximization.
+We propose maximizing the log posterior using the Newton-CG method.
+Numerical results on a stochastic quadratic function and an $\ell_2$-regularized logistic regression problem are presented.
+In all the cases tested, our approach improves the convergence of stochastic gradient descent, compensating for the overhead of solving the log posterior maximization.
 In particular, pre-conditioning the stochastic gradient with the inverse of our Hessian approximation becomes more advantageous the larger the condition number of the problem is.